clearlysid/sidekick/README.md

 ### Notes

-1. Pushing to `main` deploys the latest landing page.
+1. Pushing to `main` deploys landing page to Github pages.
-2. PRs for bugfixes, support for other agents are welcome.
+2. PRs for bugfixes and support for other agents are welcome.
-3. It's my very first Kotlin project, be kind!
+3. It's my very first Kotlin project — be kind!